 | Large Oil Refinery | Outpost & Bandit Camp only | Bulk public refining | Faster throughput, not craftable |

-The craftable Small Oil Refinery is dirt cheap and researches for 75 scrap.
+The craftable Small Oil Refinery researches for 250 scrap via the Tech Tree (or 30 scrap at a Research Table).
 Every serious base has one within a TC radius.
 The Large Oil Refinery cannot be obtained or placed by players — it is a monument-exclusive structure.
 (Rust Labs — Small Oil Refinery)

 6. Quarry vs Pump Jack